Education & Online Resources

 The Series is back for the spring of 2020.
 This year, the entire series builds upon the beginning classes and is best if attendance can occur for all the series.
 The speakers vary with topics, however, all speakers are professionals with several years of education and experience in the horticulture industry.
 This entire series is designed to give the resident successful and sustainable gardening practices using less resources.
 Most classes are free, however, you must pre-register.

 The series kicks off with a multi-city event called Newcomer’s Guide to Gardening in North Texas.
 This event will be held at McKinney ISD Community Center located on the south end of the new stadium located at Hwy 121 and Hardin Road.
 This program is designed to give the foundation for success in our area.
 It will consist of some lecture, some meet the experts with hands-on demonstration, and time for individual questions.
 The event will run from 8:00 am to 12:30 pm on Saturday, January 25, 2020.
 Expected Attendance is 700 people.
-Registration will be available in December of 2019.
-Check this page for updates.
+Please register.

 Upcoming Classes for 2020: